-Is the set-up of your Facebook Dynamic Product Ads campaigns more work than you thought?
-You know how to market your products but how do you get the right products to show up in the appropriate ads in the correct location?
-The most popular question we get from clients on this topic is how to set-up their Facebook catalogs with our Facebook product feeds.
+In the set-up of your Facebook Dynamic Product Ads campaigns, you already know how to market your products.
+But how exactly do you get the right products to show up in the appropriate ads in the correct location?
+The most popular question we get from clients on this topic is “how do we set up our Facebook catalogs with our Facebook product feeds?”
+Keep reading to find out the details in the 5 easy steps process.

 Step 1 – Get Started with Marketing Objectives